Juuso Välimäki: International play

 Välimäki was named to team Finland at the 2015 IIHF World U18 Championships, which eventually earned a silver medal after a 2–1 overtime loss against the United States.
-Välimäki finished the 2015 tournament with 1 assist in 7 games.
+Välimäki finished the 2015 tournament with one assist in seven games.
 The following year Välimäki was named captain and led Finland to the gold medal at 2016 IIHF World U18 Championships defeating Sweden 6–1.
 Välimäki finished the 2016 World Championship with two assists in six games.

 Välimäki was named to team Finland in the 2017 World Junior Ice Hockey Championships, scoring two goals in six games as Finland finished with only one win in the tournament.
 In December 2017, Välimäki was named captain of Team Finland at the 2018 World Junior Ice Hockey Championships.
-Finland was subsequently eliminated in the quarterfinals against the Czech Republic with a final score of 4–1, and Välimäki finished the 2018 World Juniors with one goal and three assists in six games.
+Finland was subsequently eliminated in the quarterfinals against the Czech Republic with a final score of 4–3, and Välimäki finished the 2018 World Juniors with one goal and three assists in six games.

+Personal life

+Välimäki was born in Tampere, Finland, but grew up in Nokia, Finland.
+Välimäki received an invitation to the Finnish Independence Day Reception in 2016.
+Välimäki is the cousin of Finnish golfer Sami Välimäki.